juliocarneiro/boilerplate-next-ts/README.md

 ## Deploy on Amazon S3

-Automatic deploy to Amazon S3 with github actions and workflows.
+Automatic deploy to Amazon S3 with pipeline in github actions and workflows.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.